Markets

 Mentioned in this article

-Recent regulatory filings disclosed transactions by Chipotle's senior leadership.
-CEO Scott Boatwright had 8,048 shares withheld at $39.39 per share on February 9 to cover tax obligations related to vesting equity.
-Separately, President and Chief Strategy & Technology Officer Curtis Garner sold 61,077 shares at a weighted average price of about $40.01 on February 6 following the exercise of stock appreciation rights.
+Investor sentiment was influenced by a series of regulatory filings disclosed late Tuesday.
+According to SEC Form 4 documents, CEO Scott Boatwright had 8,048 shares withheld on February 9 at a price of $39.39 to cover tax obligations associated with the vesting of equity awards.
+Separately, President and Chief Strategy & Technology Officer Curtis Garner sold 61,077 shares on February 6 at a weighted average price near $40.01, following the exercise of stock appreciation rights, with a portion also withheld for taxes.
+While such transactions are often routine, they coincided with a cautious market environment, amplifying their impact on the stock's price action.

 Related Articles